Beilinson-Parshin adeles via solid algebraic geometry: Introduction

 Recall the `Hasse fracture square' or `adelic decomposition', which reconstructs the integers from its $p$-completions and its rationalization.
 Namely, in the derived category of abelian groups there is a homotopy pullback square

-More generally, then is an analogous square for any object of the derived category of abelian groups.
+More generally, there is an analogous square for any object of the derived category of abelian groups.
 Parshin \cite{ParshinAdeles}, then Beilinson \cite{BeilinsonResidues}, constructed a higher dimensional generalization of the adelic decomposition that gives a functorial resolution of a quasi-coherent sheaf on a nice scheme in terms of iterated localisations and completions along all flags of closed integral subschemes.

-The goal of this paper is to show how Clausen-Scholze's condensed mathematics \cite{condensed}, more specifically the theory of solid modules, leads to a new construction of Beilinson-Parshin adelic decompositions for schemes of finite type over $\Z$.\footnote{For discussing of more general cases, see comment \ref{rmk-evrth-works-over-a-field} at the end of the introduction.} The basic idea is to use the enhanced locality and functoriality of the category of solid modules to define the skeletal filtration of a scheme, then to decompose a solid quasi-coherent sheaf (in particular, a usual quasi-coherent sheaf) with respect to this filtration.
+The goal of this paper is to show how Clausen-Scholze's condensed mathematics \cite{condensed}, more specifically the theory of solid modules, leads to a new construction of Beilinson-Parshin adelic decompositions for schemes of finite type over $\Z$.\footnote{For discussion of more general cases, see comment \ref{rmk-evrth-works-over-a-field} at the end of the introduction.} The basic idea is to use the enhanced locality and functoriality of the category of solid modules to define the skeletal filtration of a scheme, then to decompose a solid quasi-coherent sheaf (in particular, a usual quasi-coherent sheaf) with respect to this filtration.
 The result is a reconstruction of any (solid) quasi-coherent sheaf via a homotopy limit cube, generalizing the Hasse square above.
 For a perfect complex, the vertices are given as products over flags of integral closed subschemes of iterated completed localizations, just as in the Beilinson-Parshin resolution, and the general case is reduced to this via commutation with colimits.

-By contrast to the constructions of Parshin \cite{ParshinAdeles}, Beilinson \cite{BeilinsonResidues}, and Balchin-Greenlees \cite{greenlees2020adelic}, which put iterated completed localizations into the construction of the resolution and check exactness of the resulting complex, in our construction the iterated completed localizations arise a posteriori, as the output of the decomposition of a quasi-coherent sheaf with respect to the skeletal filtration.
+In contrast to the constructions of Parshin \cite{ParshinAdeles}, Beilinson \cite{BeilinsonResidues}, and Balchin-Greenlees \cite{greenlees2020adelic}, which put iterated completed localizations into the construction of the resolution and which require work to check exactness of the resulting complex, in our construction the exactness comes by construction and the iterated completed localizations arise a posteriori, as a calculation of the output of the decomposition of a quasi-coherent sheaf with respect to the skeletal filtration.

 In order to motivate the construction, consider a nice topological space $X$ together with a closed subspace $i: Z \hookrightarrow X$ and its open complement $j : U \hookrightarrow X$.
-Then the six-functor formalism for the (derived category) of abelian sheaves $Sh(X)$ gives a continuous recollement ( `continuous' in that all functors are (homotopy) colimit preserving):
+Then the six-functor formalism for the (derived category) of abelian sheaves $Sh(X)$ gives a recollement

 From this we obtain for any complex of abelian sheaves $F$ two recollement triangles from restriction to $Z$ and to $U$:

 Comparing the two types of restrictions, we obtain a homotopy pullback square